Chronology - Worst Ebola outbreak on record tests global response

 Sept.
 9: WHO says at least 2,296 dead out of 4,293 cases recorded in five countries.

 Sept.
-12: Cuba to send 165 doctors and nurses to Sierra Leone to treat Ebola patients.
+12: Cuba announces it will send 165 doctors and nurses to Sierra Leone to treat Ebola patients once they receive special training.

 Sept.
 13: Liberia appeals to Obama for aid to fight Ebola.